p1ng07/rusty_boy/readme.md

 # TODO

-1. Better 2x 4x 16x speed
-2. Look for visual bugs and correct them
-3. Resolve todos
+1. Resolve todos
-4. Prettify the readme,code and egui application
+2. Prettify the readme and code
-5. Maybe deploy to wasm and have a github pages site for it
+3. Maybe deploy to wasm and have a github pages site for it
-6. Release
+4. Release
-7. Go night night
+5. Go night night